kahikatea standing tallest in the swamp forest

 Main Threats

 Habitat loss is the primary threat.
 Ninety-eight percent of lowland swamp forests have been drained for agriculture.
-Also threatened by water table changes, pollution from agricultural runoff, and competition from introduced weeds.
-Most surviving stands are small, isolated islands in a sea of paddock.
+Also threatened by water table changes, pollution, and competition from introduced weeds.

 Population